rquadling/grunt-html2js/README.md

 The name of the parent Angular module for each set of templates.
 Defaults to the task target prefixed by `templates-`.

+If no bundle module is desired, set this to false.

 ### Usage Examples

 See the `Gruntfile.js` in the project source code for various configuration examples.